ing-bank/lion/docs/blog/introducing-lion-ui.md

 Lion introduces a new package `@lion/ui` which is a collection of UI components that can be used in your application.
 It contains all the components/systems that used to be distributed via separate @lion/\* packages.
-This reduces around 40 packages back to 1.
+This brings back around 40 packages to just 1.

 ### Better dependency management